sysprog21/mado/tools/font-edit/README.md

-# twin-fedit
+# font-edit
-`twin-fedit` is a tool allowing users to edit specific scalable fonts which are expected to fit the requirements of embedded systems with larger screens.
+`font-edit` is a tool allowing users to edit specific scalable fonts which are expected to fit the requirements of embedded systems with larger screens.

 <p align="center">